US World Cup worries grow, 0-0 draw vs Saudis in last tuneup

 Wearing its new blue tie-dye style uniforms, the U.S. was tested just 24 seconds in.
 Matt Turner dived to his left to save a long-range shot by Sultan Al-Ghannam.
 Turner made a fine block on Haitham Asiri’s point-blank shot in the 70th minute after second-half sub Mark McKenzie was stripped of the ball.

-Saudi Arabia, which outshot the U.S. 10-7, is in a World Cup group with No. 3 Argentina, 26th-ranked Poland and No. 12 Mexico.
+Saudi Arabia is in a World Cup group with No. 3 Argentina, 26th-ranked Poland and No. 12 Mexico.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports